-- ESG Steering Committee: consists of members of the Research team, specifically a sub-set of Portfolio Managers and the ESG team.
-The ESG Steering Committee meets quarterly to guide priorities at the intersection of ESG and Research.
-Responsibilities include determining quarterly thematic ESG research and setting external facing priorities, such as publications, interviews, and conference attendance. - 2.
-ESG Operating Committee: A cross-functional group of representatives from our Research, Client Services, Legal/Compliance, and Operations teams.
-The ESG Operating Committee meets as often as needed (at least once annually) to oversee the day-to-day operations of Pzena's ESG efforts.
-Responsibilities include overseeing ESG reporting initiatives and evolving ESG regulations, evaluating membership of 3rd party ESG organizations, and other firm-level ESG initiatives.
-Most recently in Q4 2022, this committee led our assessment of whether to become members of the Net Zero Asset Manager Initiative (NZAMI).
-Our decision to join NZAMI reflects our commitment to work in partnership with asset owner clients on decarbonization goals for their portfolios consistent with an ambition to reach Net Zero by 2050 or sooner. - 3.
-Proxy Voting Committee: consists of members of our Research, Operations and Legal/Compliance teams; responsible for overseeing our approach to proxy voting.
+- The ESG Steering Committee is comprised of members of the Research department, specifically a sub-set of portfolio managers and the ESG team.
+The committee meets quarterly to guide priorities at the intersection of ESG and research.
+The ESG Steering Committee's responsibilities include determining quarterly thematic ESG research and setting external facing priorities, such as publications, interviews, and conference attendance. - The ESG Operating Committee is a cross-functional group of representatives from our Research, Client Services, Legal, Compliance, and Operations departments.
+The ESG Operating Committee meets annually or as needed to oversee the day-today operations of Pzena's ESG efforts.
+Responsibilities include overseeing ESG reporting initiatives, monitoring evolving ESG regulations, evaluating membership in third-party ESG organizations, and other firm-level ESG initiatives. - The Proxy Voting Committee, comprised of members of our Research, Operations, Legal, and Compliance departments, is responsible for overseeing our approach to proxy voting.
 In 2021, this committee recommended additional guidelines for our proxy voting policy related to climate and other ESG-related disclosure.
-There is a need for increasingly robust climate-related disclosure to help investors assess and quantify related risks and opportunities.
+Increasingly robust climate-related disclosure is needed to help investors assess and quantify related risks and opportunities.
 To ensure full transparency, the committee also recommended publishing proxy votes on our website.

 Given that climate change is not a static issue, we are constantly evolving and updating our approach to managing it.
-Some areas of current focus include:
+Current areas of focus include:

-- Focusing our climate change-related engagement efforts on the companies in the highest 10% of carbon emissions intensity (scope 1+2 emissions/\$M sales) as determined by investment universe.
-Companies that fall into this designation are usually added to our Opportunity List.
-The Pzena Opportunity List seeks to systematically identify opportunities in the portfolio where material ESG issues exist and engagement could have a positive impact and improve financial outcomes for investors. - · Providing clients more detailed insights into climate-related exposure in their investment portfolios; - · Identifying additional external data sources to supplement our own research and analysis; - · Managing our ongoing reporting responsibilities as an NZAMi signatory.
+- Concentrating our climate change-related engagement efforts on the companies with the highest 10% of carbon emissions intensity (scope 1+2 emissions/\$M sales) as determined by investment universe.
+Companies that fall into this designation are usually added to our ESG Opportunity List.
+The Opportunity List seeks to systematically identify opportunities in the portfolio where material ESG issues exist and engagement could have a positive impact, improving financial outcomes for investors. - Providing clients with more detailed insights into climate-related exposure in their investment portfolios. - · Identifying additional external data sources to supplement our own research and analysis.